Q. This is a Coop, why do I need make my renovation handicap accessible or adaptable?

 Q. Why did I get a violation for my Central Air Conditioner.
 What is a Use Permit?

 A. Every piece of mechanical equipment that is used to heating, ventilation, or air-conditioning requires a “Equipment Use Permit” in order to operate.
 The only exception are through the wall incremental units under 3 tons.
+HVAC Split Systems under 3 tons do not need an EUP.

 Q. I want to convert some cellar area in my apartment building to a dwelling unit.
 Is his possible?

 A. Yes, but only as a recreation room for the apartment above.
 Additionally, a powder room of no more than 2 plumbing fixtures is permitted.
+There is also an exception for one and two-family dwellings.

 Q. Can my air conditioner or vent discharge anyplace or are there certain restrictions?